Ocanath/dartt_bootloader/README.md

 Actions dispatched via the action register upon completion will load their return code into `action_status`, indicating success or failure, and indicate completion by setting `action_flag` to `NO_ACTION`. `action_status` is considered stale if `action_flag` is nonzero, and always corresponds to the most recently completed dispatched action.

-Certain memory operations may trigger a HardFault. **The recommended action on hardfault is always to reset** `action_status` gets loaded
+Certain memory operations may trigger a HardFault. **The recommended action on hardfault is always to reset.** After reset, `dartt_bl_init()` sets `action_status` to `DARTT_BL_INITIALIZED`, which the flashing tool uses to detect that a fault occurred during the previous operation.

 ### Pointers

 The application start point should be checked by the flashing tool to make sure it matches the expected value from the application binary.
-The application start pointer is a compile time constant in the bootloader firmware (based on linker scripting) and is also protocol defined as **TODO: FIGURE OUT HOW MUCH SPACE TO ALLOCATE FOR THE BOOTLOADER** bytes.
+The application start pointer is a compile-time constant resolved by the linker script via `application_start_addr__`.
+The bootloader partition size is fixed per target and defined in its linker script.

 The flashing tool should throw a code and exit if the bootloader start address does not match the start address of the target to flash.